Basic Models for Multibranch Organization

 In Model 2, illustrated below, the organization has a number of branches with a certain level of autonomy, with each branch being a legal entity.
 The organization and its branches share most of the vendors and customers but keep some of the trade partners as associated with a specific branch.
 Each branch keeps records of its own and has an accountant or accounting staff.
 The profitability of each branch can be equally important.

-In MYOB Advanced, autonomous branches may use separate ledgers to post their transactions or they may post their transactions to a single ledger with no branch selected as a consolidation branch.
+In MYOB Acumatica, autonomous branches may use separate ledgers to post their transactions or they may post their transactions to a single ledger with no branch selected as a consolidation branch.
 If the branches post their transactions to separate ledgers, the system will generate interbranch transactions automatically.
 If the branches use the same ledger, to balance the original interbranch transactions in each branch, you should select for this ledger a check box in the Branch Accounting column on the Ledgers (GL201500) form.
 This allows each branch to file reports as a separate legal entity.

 A certain level of independence requires that some of branches have their own General Ledger accounts that cannot be used by another branch.
 You can use restriction groups to assign selected General Ledger accounts and subaccounts to a specific branch for use by this branch only.